G-Drennan/MTRX2700_MP_Tue2pm_G6/minutes.md

 Meeting Purpose:
 Discuss the concept of the project and identifying the modules required.
-The following modules were created in the meeting so to get things started:
+\nThe following modules were created in the meeting so to get things started:
 1. Integration (will be done by Antonio)
 2. Reading distance from lidar (will be done by Kousha)
 3. Cleaning data